-1. UMA students, meeting the State October 1 enrollment requirement, will increase math proficiency an average of 1% each year as measured by the state MN Comprehensive Assessment series, using 2014 MCA data as the baseline, by the end of this contract term, June 30, 2019. \
+1. UMA students, meeting the State October 1 enrollment requirement, will increase math proficiency an average of 1% each year as measured by the state MN Comprehensive Assessment series, using 2014 MCA data as the baseline, by the end of this contract term, June 30, 2019.

 Academic Year Status Details

 2014-2015 Did not meet Increased by 0.5%

 2015-2016 Did not meet Decreased by 18.4%

 2016-2017 Met Increased by 23.3%

-2017-2018
+2017-2018 Did not meet Decreased by 11.6%

-2018-2019
+2018-2019 Met Increased by 3%

+2019-2020

+2020-2021

-2. UMA students, meeting the State October 1 enrollment requirement, will increase reading proficiency an average of 1% each year as measured by the state MN Comprehensive Assessment series, using 2014 MCA data as the baseline, by the end of this contract term, June 30, 2019. \
+2. UMA students, meeting the State October 1 enrollment requirement, will increase reading proficiency an average of 1% each year as measured by the state MN Comprehensive Assessment series, using 2014 MCA data as the baseline, by the end of this contract term, June 30, 2019.

 Academic Year Status Details

 2014-2015 Met Increased by 6.4%

 2015-2016 Did not meet Increased by 0.3%

 2016-2017 Met Increased by 2.6%

-2017-2018
+2017-2018 Met Increased by 12.5%

-2018-2019
+2018-2019 Did not meet Decreased by 0.9%

+2019-2020

+2020-2021

-\ These goals shall be reviewed annually by the UMA board of directors and the AUTHORIZER to determine if any factors beyond the control of the school may have occurred and impacted students' performance on the Department of Education's standardized tests.
+These goals shall be reviewed annually by the UMA board of directors and the AUTHORIZER to determine if any factors beyond the control of the school may have occurred and impacted students' performance on the Department of Education's standardized tests.
 Factors may include, but are not limited to, changes during the year in: state standards, assessment companies used by the Department of Education to design and/or administer standardized tests, test formats or assessment tools as well as changes implemented by the Department of Education regarding school accountability such as new calculations of proficiency.
 Factors to be considered may also include but are not limited to technology failures or acts of nature which are beyond the control of the school's administration.
 Enactment of new laws or regulations (state or federal), changes in funding or qualification of sub-group status, which in any way may influence standardized testing will also be considered as potential factors impacting students' performance.